Monday, August 31, 2020

 Saturday, August 29, 2020

-:-) [Yet another overly long hip hop album from the late '90s.
-Might be a B plus if they had shown a little more restraint.
+Yet another overly long hip hop album from the late 1990's.
+Might give it a 7 (B+) if they had shown a little more restraint.
 Five listens.
-Number 23 (!) on Rolling Stone's list of top 200 rap albums.]
+Number 23 (!) on Rolling Stone's list of top 200 rap albums.

 DMX - It's Dark and Hell Is Hot [honorable mention]